BrenPatF/Sandbox/README.md

 This kind of package would usually be thought hard to unit-test, with CPU and elapsed times being inherently non-deterministic.
 However, this is a good example of the power of the design pattern that I recently introduced: One of the inputs is a yes/no flag indicating whether to mock the system timing calls, or not.
 The timer set `Construct` method takes as an optional parameter an array containing a stream of mocked elapsed and  CPU times read from the input scenario data.

-In the non-mocked function calls are made to return elapsed and epochal CPU times, while in the mocked scenarios these are bypassed, and deterministic values read from the input array.
+In the non-mocked scenarios standard function calls are made to return elapsed and epochal CPU times, while in the mocked scenarios these are bypassed, and deterministic values read from the input array.

 In this way we can test correctness of the timing aggregations, independence of timer sets etc. using the deterministic values; on the other hand, one of the key benefits of automated unit testing is to test the actual dependencies, and we do this in the non-mocked case by passing in 'sleep' times to the wrapper function and testing the outputs against ranges of values.